jakelongo/sca-bbb/README.md

 ---

-# Test Plan

-### Single-core analysis

-Single core analysis models a *best case* scenario for an adversary where the DUT is not is not running any other user process.
-The target process affinity shall be fixed to a single core via the OS scheduler and the remaining cores clocked down to limit interference.

-Files `single_core`

----

 Contents of this repo are as follows:

 * openssl/ - OpenSSL 1.0.1s @57ac73f from
   https://github.com/openssl/openssl.git

-* wiringPi/ - WiringPi from https://github.com/WiringPi/WiringPi.git the
-  authors personal git was timing out

-* featureTest/ - tests for implemented ARMv8 SoC features on both aarch32|64

 * openssl.patch - changes to the openssl source to aid in the SCA signal exploration phase